 OBGYN: Undergraduate Degrees and Majors for Aspiring OBGYNs

-Learn about recommended undergraduate majors for students who intend to go to medical school to study obstetrics and gynecology.
+Learn about undergraduate majors for students who intend to go to medical school to study obstetrics and gynecology.
 Read on to find out about curriculum requirements for bachelor's degrees in biology, psychology and chemistry.

 Bachelor of Science in Biology